Tuolumne Me-Wuk Tribal TANF

 - Program focuses on work, self-sufficiency and personal responsibility

-- Member or Descendent of a Federally recognized tribe or California Indian Judgment rolls
+- Member or Descendant of a Federally recognized tribe or California Indian Judgment rolls

 - Cash assistance.